junuxyz/junuxyz.github.io/content/posts/trying-out-uv-as-my-new-package-managing-tool.md

 ## Intro

 Dependency hell is a known problem in Machine Learning ecosystem.
-Hardware(eg. NVIDIA chips) with major libraries such as PyTorch, NumPy etc. can easily create all sorts of dependency issues.
+Hardware(eg. NVIDIA RTX chips) with major libraries such as PyTorch, NumPy etc. can easily create all sorts of dependency issues.
 That is why making a system for maximum reproducability is important.

 I've previously used poetry or conda for package managing for Python but found it hard and clunky to use sometimes.
 Recently I've found a rising tool for package managing called [uv](https://github.com/astral-sh/uv/).
 This is a brief introduction of what uv is and my first impression of the tool.